EmanuelSommer/PvalVis/README.md

  * F distributions (F_pval)
  * $\chi^2$ distributions (chisq_pval)

-For more inforation on each of the functions visit their individual help pages.
+For more information on each of the functions visit their individual help pages.
 For example:

 ``` r
 library(PvalVis)